0cjs/sedoc/8bit/cbm/README.md

 Or perhaps the RDY must be used to pause the CPU.
 Possibly the [REU documentation][reutech] offers insight.

+### A/V Jack

+The [A/V jack][cw-av] is an 8-pin 270° DIN (U, not horseshoe shaped).
+The oldest models use a 5-pin DIN incompatible with the VIC-20, with pins 1-5 having the same function on both connectors.
+Pin numbering is DIN standard.

+    1   Luminance out
+    2   GND
+    3   Audio out
+    4   Composite video out
+    5   Audio in
+    6   Chroma out
+    7   n/c
+    8   +5 V (usually)

 ### Cartridge/Expansion Port

 The [cartridge/expansion port][64w-cport] pins are, left to right,